Study in Australia

 Australia’s No. 1 university for student experience

-In the 2018 Good Universities Guide, Bond University was awarded more 5-star ratings in the student experience category than any other university in Australia … for the twelfth year in a row.
+In the 2021 Good Universities Guide, Bond University was awarded more 5-star ratings in the student experience category than any other university in Australia … for the fifteenth year in a row.

 Overall Quality of Education